wp-plugins/sidebar-stats-widget/readme.txt

-=== Sidebar Stats Widget ===
+=== Sidebar stats widget ===
 Contributors: salzano
 Donate link: http://www.tacticaltechnique.com/donate/
 Tags: wordpress stats, author count, total post count, total comment count, site stats Requires at least: 2.2
-Tested up to: 2.9.1
+Tested up to: 3.0.2
-Stable tag: 0.100209
+Stable tag: 0.101230

-Creates a sidebar widget that displays stats about your wordpress blog including the number of posts, authors and comments.
+Creates a sidebar widget that displays stats about your wordpress blog including the total number of posts, authors and comments.

 == Description ==

+<p>Sample output:</p>
+<p>761 contributors have published<br>990 posts that generated<br>656 comments</p>
-This plugin queries the wordpress database three times to count the number of authors that have published at least one post, the number of published posts, and the number of approved comments sitewide.
-Options are available to customize the title and appearance of the output.
+<p>This plugin queries the wordpress database to count the number
+of authors that have published at least one post, the total number of published posts, and the number of approved comments sitewide.
+Options are available to customize the title and appearance of the output.</p>

 == Installation ==